-Deliver the new homes our Borough needs, whilst protecting our green spaces
+Deliver the new homes our Borough needs, where they are needed, and at an affordable price

-Champion the community with real support for voluntary groups and public services
+Champion the community with real support for our volunteers, charities and services

-Demand more from the County Council to improve education and roads
+Demand more from the County Council to improve education, libraries and roads

 Breathe new life into our community and promote our location as a great place for business